nathan-gs/ha-map-card/showcase/animated-or-static-rainviewer-layer/README.md

 ```
 {% endraw %}

-then adjust the card yaml and add this:
+Then adjust the card yaml and add this:

 {% raw %}
 ```yaml
 tile_layers: